adityasolanki205/ML_Pipeline_using_Kubeflow/README.md

 4. **Creating a Artifact Registry**: We will now create a Repository for our Docker Image to be stored.
 Process is provded below.

     - Goto to Artifact registry.
-    - Click on create Repository, use default setting to create a Docker Repository with Delete artifact option in asia-south1 and the name
+    - Click on create Repository, use default setting to create a Docker Repository in asia-south1 and the name 'kubeflow-pipelines'
-      'kubeflow-pipelines'